ecrc/hicma/INSTALL.md

         cd hicma

 3. Get submodules using git as follows.
-The submodules Chameleon and STARS-H should be compiled and the `PKG_CONFIG_PATH` should be set.
+The submodules Chameleon, HCORE and STARS-H should be compiled and the `PKG_CONFIG_PATH` should be set.

         git submodule update --init --recursive